kuberhealthy/kuberhealthy/cmd/ssl-expiry-check/README.md

           # Number of days until certificate expiration to test for
           - name: DAYS
             value: "60"
-          # If "true", the TLS handshake will be skipped.
-This is only intended to check certificate expiration, not validity/security
+          # Set INSECURE to "true" for self-signed certificates.
+If "true", the TLS handshake will be skipped.
+This only checks expiration status, NOT validity/security.
           - name: INSECURE
             value: "true"
         image: kuberhealthy/ssl-expiry-check:v2.2.1